navi-language/website/learn.md

 - **High Performance**

-  As a statically-typed, compiled language, which is comparable to Go, Rust, and C.
+  As a statically typed, compiled language, which is comparable to Go, Rust, and C.

 - **Cross-platform**